Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Optical scheme

 \section{Optical scheme}

-Following Ref. \cite{Gorshenin_LPL_21_6_2024} we consider two standard configurations of the two-arm Mach–Zehnder interferometer (Fig.~\ref{fig:scheme}).
+Following Ref.~\cite{Gorshenin_LPL_21_6_2024} we consider two standard configurations of the two-arm Mach-Zehnder interferometer (Fig.~\ref{fig:scheme}).
 In the asymmetric configuration, strongly unbalanced beam splitters are employed and the signal phase shift $\phi$ is imparted to a single arm.
-In the antisymmetric configuration, equal-magnitude phase shifts of opposite sign, $\pm\phi$, are applied to the two arms.
+In the antisymmetric configuration, equal-magnitude phase shifts of opposite sign $\pm\phi$ are applied to the two arms.

 In both configurations, a classical coherent field enters through the bright input port, and a quantum state is injected through the dark input port.
-The interferometer is operated such that, when $\phi=0$, the output states coincide with the input states at both the dark and bright ports.
+The interferometer is operated in the dark fringe regime, where, at $\phi=0$, the output states coincide with the input states at both the dark and bright ports.

-In the regime of a small phase shift $\phi \ll \hbar / \langle \hat{n}\rangle$ (where \(\langle \hat{n}\rangle\) -- average energy passing through phase shift object) and weak quantum fluctuations, the bright output port field is insensitive to $\phi$, while the state emerging from the dark port undergoes an effective displacement described by the operator:
+In the small phase shift $\phi \ll 1$, the bright output port field is insensitive to $\phi$, while the state emerging from the dark port undergoes an effective displacement described by the operator ((see Ref.\,\cite{Gorshenin_LPL_21_6_2024}):

 where $\hat{a}$ denotes the annihilation operator and \(\delta_0\) is a dimensionless displacement parameter that scales with the bright-port coherent amplitude \(\sqrt{N}\) acting on the phase:

 Here \(N\) is the mean photon number impinging on the phase-shifting element(s).